 Build a national dialogue to advocate for women’s political empowerment

 Facilitating greater cross learning and exchange amongst the people involved

 The core strategies of THP India have two broad thrusts – one focuses on developing the capacities and leadership skills of elected women, and the other on creating and strengthening the support structures for elected women to function effectively.
 These are firmly rooted in the core principles of – gender equality, social justice, inclusion, collaboration, accountability, and decentralisation.

-Currently she is serving as a ward member of her panchayat (village council) in Madhya Pradesh, India.
-Her experience as an Elected Women Representative has made her realise that a united collective effort by the people is capable of ushering in significant social transformation in the community.
+Susheela is serving as a ward member of her gram panchayat (village council) in Madhya Pradesh, India.
+Her experience as an Elected Women Representative has particularly made her realize that a united collective effort by the people is capable of ushering in significant social transformation in the community.